-Through Thomson Compu-Mark, we operate various trademark-related businesses - Compu-Mark, Brandy, O. Gracklauer and Thomson & Thomson.
-Through these businesses, we maintain databases containing all current trademark registrations in the United States, Australia, Canada, Japan, Malaysia, Mexico, Singapore, South Korea and most European countries.
+Through Thomson CompuMark, we operate various trademark-related businesses.
+Through these businesses, we maintain databases containing all current trademark registrations in over 200 countries, including the United States, Canada, Japan, Mexico, South Korea and most European countries.
 We also offer a wide range of products and services that cover all aspects of developing and protecting trademarks, including enabling customers to screen them, determine their availability, protect them from infringement and search domain names.